zooxo/adso/README.md

 ADSO is a digital storage oscilloscope running on an arduino microcontroller.
 It samples, stores and analyses an electrical signal.

 ## How do I run ADSO?
-Buy an arduino, some harware (OLED-display, keys, some resistors for a probe), solder all parts, install the arduino software (IDE  including appropriate libraries) on your PC and compile/upload "adso.ino" to your arduino.
+Buy an arduino, some hardware (OLED-display, keys, some resistors for a probe), solder all parts, install the arduino software (IDE  including appropriate libraries) on your PC and compile/upload "adso.ino" to your arduino.

 ## What does ADSO perform?
 * Samples signals on one channel up to 500 Hz and 50V